 Do you need this plant paradox food list in a different language?

 I am open to translating this plant paradox food list into other languages if needed.
 Please comment below if you have any specific requests that you think will help a broad audience.

 Also, I would be interested to hear your feedback.
 This list can certainly be improved if there is a need.

-More articles that explain The Plant Paradox and the lectin-light or lectin-free diet.
+More articles that explain The Plant Paradox and the lectin-free diet.